Police escort anti-government convoy over Harbour Bridge

 AdvertisementAdvertise with NZME.

-A small number of vehicles in the convoy were seen driving together across three lanes along Auckland's Southern motorway.
+No more than 100 vehicles in the convoy were seen driving together across three lanes along Auckland's Southern motorway.

 Members of the convoy waved to each other as they held New Zealand flags out their windows.

-Video posted of a convoy north of Auckland shows two "pace vans" setting the speed for the convoy, taking up two lanes.
+Video posted of the Auckland convoy shows two "pace vans" setting the speed for the convoy, taking up two lanes.

-They have left one lane free for traffic not involved in the convoy to pass.
+For a portion of the journey through Auckland, they left one lane free for traffic not involved in the convoy to pass.

-A member of the Northland convoy claimed they are driving at 70km/h.
+A member of the convoy claimed they are driving at 70km/h, however south of Auckland some were seen driving slower and holding up traffic in one lane.

 The Auckland convoy is expected to reach Hamilton just after 10am.